artempronozin95/Pan-genome-graph-plotting/README.md

 conda activate Pangenome
 ```
 ## Input
-The input data should have the following format (it is best to use Orthofinder results):
+The input data should have the following format for orthogroups (it is best to use Orthofinder results):

 | Orthogroup | SRR765127 |	SRR765129 | SRR765130 |	SRR765150 |	SRR765151 |	Total |
 |   :---:    | :---:     | :---:      |     :---: | :---:     | :---:     | :---: |